 Smell Proofing a Bear Canister

-You can work to minimize the smells from coming from your canister while it’s being stored and also when you have it open by using the following tips:
+While bear smell proof bags exist, you can work to minimize the smells from coming from your canister with some simple methods. while it’s being stored and also when you have it open by using the following tips:

 - Repackage food into bear canister-friendly packaging like vacuum sealing whenever possible.